Norbury railway station

 Norbury railway station is a National Rail station in the Norbury area of the London Borough of Croydon in south London.
 It is on the Brighton Main Line, 7 mi 36 chain down the line from London Victoria.
 The station is operated by Southern, which also provides all train services.
-It is in Travelcard Zone 3 and Ticket barriers are in operation at this station.
+It is in London fare zone 3 and ticket barriers are in operation at this station.

 History

 The Balham Hill and East Croydon line was constructed by the London, Brighton and South Coast Railway (LB&SCR) as a short-cut on the Brighton Main Line to London Victoria, avoiding Crystal Palace and Norwood Junction.
 It was opened on 1 December 1862.
 However, Norbury station was not opened until January 1878, for the surrounding area was very rural.
 The station was rebuilt in 1903 when the lines were quadrupled.
 In 1925 the lines were electrified.

 Ticket gates were installed in 2009.

 A nearby Victorian race track, dating from 1868, was situated in fields forming part of Lonesome Farm, which later became the sports ground of the National Westminster Bank (NatWest).
 The course, which included a water jump across the River Graveney, hosted the 'Streatham Races'.
 Race meetings attracted huge crowds of racegoers, bookies and other notorious characters, who flocked to the course by train.
 This exciting but disreputable period of history came to an end in 1879 when the Racecourse Licensing Act banned racecourses within a radius of 10 mi of London.